Qatar Reaffirms Support For Silencing Guns Initiative In Africa

-This statement was delivered by HE Permanent Representative of the State of Qatar to the United Nations Sheikha Alya Ahmed bin Saif Al-Thani, at a UN Security Council briefing on African-led counter terrorism efforts and development.
+This statement was delivered by the Permanent Representative of the State of Qatar to the United Nations HE Sheikha Alya Ahmed bin Saif Al Thani, at a UN Security Council briefing on African-led counter terrorism efforts and development.
 The briefing focused on strengthening African leadership and implementation of counter terrorism initiatives.

 Her Excellency highlighted that conflicts create fertile ground for terrorism, stressing Qatar's significant emphasis on preventive efforts to address the root causes of conflicts that threaten stability, peace, and sustainable development.
 She noted that Qatar's humanitarian and development assistance in Africa spans critical sectors like food, education, employment, infrastructure, and disaster recovery.